 - Focus on one platform at a time and let your target audience and campaign type determine the platform you choose.
 Campaigns can differ dramatically depending on your platform choice.
 Use your customer insights to help you choose where to focus your strategy.

 It’s very easy to find mega-influencers: a simple Google search for “top influencers” returns thousands of blog articles that feature names you’ve probably heard before, like Kylie Jenner, Alexa Chung, or Huda Kattan.
-These lists are great if you’re looking for influencers to follow on Instagram (and envy their celebrity-status lifestyles), but they are oftentimes not meant for businesses who look to collaborate with influencers.
+These lists are great if you’re looking for influencers to follow on Instagram (and envy their celebrity-status lifestyles), but they are oftentimes not meant for businesses that look to collaborate with influencers.
 Unless of course, you can afford the Jenners or Hadids of the world.

-Businesses typically look to work with smaller influencers who better fit their niches.
-While micro-influencers are more beneficial for your business, it’s not always easy to find them.
-For example, if you’re a brand-new organic dog treat company looking for influencers to promote your Seattle store opening, where do you even begin?
+- You’re a brand-new organic dog treat company looking for influencers to promote your Seattle store opening, where do you even begin?